Emurasoft/emurasoft.github.io/en/dlg/properties/print/index.md

 The **Print** page allows you to set properties related to print operations.

-## Print Line Numbers checkbox
+## Print line numbers checkbox

-Print line numbers down the left side of the page.
+Prints line numbers down the left side of the page.

-## Ignore Color and Underlines checkbox
+## Ignore color and underlines checkbox

-Ignore color and underlines when printing.
+Ignores color and underlines when printing.

-## Draw Separating Lines checkbox
+## Draw separating lines checkbox

-Insert horizontal lines between the header and the text and between the text and the footer.
+Inserts horizontal lines between the header and the text and between the text and the footer.

-## Wrap by Page when Printing checkbox
+## Wrap by page when printing checkbox

-Wrap according to page width when printing.
+Wraps according to page width when printing.

-## Space Between Lines text box
+## Space between lines text box

-Specify the amount of space between lines when printing.
+Specifies the amount of space between lines when printing.
 This value corresponds to 1/10 of the height of a single line.

 ## Header checkbox